PonderfulWoop/FamCall/README.md

 # FamCall
-A VoIP based android calling app.
+A VoIP based android app that allows for private voice calling service for you and your family members.